 In 1996 dad and I co-founded Assistance Dogs Australia, a non-profit organisation that trains dogs to assist people with disabilities to live independently.

 In 2004 I was ready to take over the helm at Hanrob and took on the role of Managing Director.
 My first challenge was to open a new boarding facility at Sydney Airport in 2005.
-We have had great success in securing more government contracts to train dogs for scent detection and in 2011 we will be opening a new boarding facility in Melbourne Airport.
+We have had great success in securing more government contracts to train dogs for scent detection and in 2011 we opened a new boarding facility at Melbourne Airport.

 We continue to seek out new business opportunities whilst maintaining the high standards of pet care and dog training.
 As a second generation family business, I am proud to carry on the family legacy and continue to improve and build the business.